s0lucien/puppet-httpproxy/README.md

 Puppet will manage the proxy for the desired software when its boolean is set to true.
 When a proxy is entered, puppet will ensure that the proxy is present.
 If a proxy is left undefined, puppet will remove whatever proxy it placed (ensure absent).
 If the boolean is set to false, nothing will be removed or placed.

+The no_proxy parameter takes a comma separated string of addresses to be ignored by the profile.d proxy.

 ## Reference